alfalimajuliett/generations/README.md

 - Weed-herbivore coupled model for an annual plant that forms a seed bank from [Buckley et al. 2005](http://onlinelibrary.wiley.com/doi/10.1111/j.1365-2664.2005.00991.x/epdf)
 - Weed-herbivore model for a biennial plant that forms a seed bank

 ## Installation

 Generations is available from the [Python Package Index](https://pypi.org/project/generations/).
-It can be installed using pip:
+It can be installed using `pip`:

     pip install generations

 ## Running

+Once installed, the user can run the various models in `generations` by entering the following commands.
+Python's `-m` flag imports and runs the specified module.
+Each population model in `generations` is in it's own module:

     python -m generations.nicholson_bailey

     python -m generations.buckley

     python -m generations.biennial

 ### Custom parameters

-This will create a copy of the configuration file for all population model modules in your working directory.
+The user can also create a copy of the default configuration file for the population model modules in their working directory.
 The file will be named `model_parameters.cfg`.

     python -m generations.create_config